prataprc/prataprc.github.io/_posts/2018-02-19-federated-dag-of-events.md

 Following is the list of invariants that needs to be met when building a federated and distributed eventing system.

-* One or more nodes can participate in the network.
+* One or more machines can participate in the network.
-* Each node shall store the full set of events generated in the network from `beginning` to `end`, where beginning is the time when the first node got activated in the network.
+* Each machine shall store the full set of events generated in the network from `beginning` to `end`, where beginning is the time when the first machine got activated in the network.
-* More nodes can join the network at any point in time as long as it happens after `beginning`.
+* More machines can join the network at any point in time as long as it happens after `beginning`.
-* There are no upper limits on the number of nodes that can join the network, it practice it shall scale up as high as one million nodes.
+* There are no upper limits on the number of machines that can join the network, it practice it shall scale up as high as one million machines.
-* Events are stored as Directed Acyclic Graph (DAG), and each node is a state machine holding on to this DAG.
+* Events are stored as Directed Acyclic Graph (DAG), and each machine is a state machine holding on to this DAG.
-* Each node can independently create new events.
+* Each machine can independently create new events.
 Every event shall be self contained and describe itself in JSON like:
   ```json
   {"uuid": "<universally unique id>",